 We collect different types of information about you for the following reasons:

 - To provide services to you, either at your request or in order to fulfil an existing contract;

-- For our legitimate interests, namely in order to help us monitor or improve the services and service levels that we offer, unless any of those legitimate interests and overridden by any of your interests or fundamental rights and freedoms; and
+- For our legitimate interests, namely in order to help us monitor or improve the services and service levels that we offer and to market and promote our business and the professional services that we provide, unless any of those legitimate interests are overridden by any of your interests or fundamental rights and freedoms; and

 - If we have your permission, to market specific services to you.
 We shall make sure that it is clear when you are able to give us permission to do this.

 - when you instruct us to provide professional services;

 - when you request from us a quotation or other information about us or the services that we provide;